 To resist and fight infection and to prevent allergies.

 Along with skin ageing comes joint stiffness and pain, perhaps the result of earlier injuries or just years of wear and tear.
 Improved energy levels and relief of skin dryness are the most common benefits gained from taking Essential Fatty Acids.
 Of particular importance during and after menopause is the role of EFAs in increasing calcium absorption from the diet.
 This enhances calcium levels in the body and helps maintain strong bones.

 Essential Fatty Acids come largely from vegetables, nuts, seeds and cold water fish.
 There are different types of essential fatty acids but the two important families are called omega 6 and omega 3.

 Omega 6.
-Head of the omega 6 family is linoleic acid.
+The Head of the omega 6 family is linoleic acid.
 Good sources are oils from safflower, sunflower, sesame and corn.
-Linoleic acids is converted in the body to gamma linolenic acid (GLA), which is also in abundance In human breast milk (deficiency of GLA may be linked to babies suffering from skin problems such as cradle cap).
+Linoleic acids are converted in the body to gamma-linolenic acid (GLA), which is also in abundance In human breast milk (deficiency of GLA may be linked to babies suffering from skin problems such as cradle cap).

 We need two to three servings of any of these fish every week plus a good supply of nuts, seeds and their oils, so it is not surprising many of us are deficient in our intake.

 To ensure you obtain sufficient EFAs in your diets you should include the following foods:

 Fish: Two to three servings of fresh salmon, mackerel (preferably not smoked), herring and sardines per week.

 Nuts and seeds: Walnuts, pumpkin, sesame, and sunflower seeds, one to two tablespoons per day.
 Mix and store in the fridge, then sprinkle over salad or grind them up and have with yoghurt or cereal.